 - If you are age 55 and older, you can contribute an extra $1,000 per year

 - You can receive tax-free distributions from your HSA to pay for qualified medical expenses you incur after establishing the HSA.
 See IRS publication 502 for an explanation of QMEs.

 - If you take distributions for something other than qualified medical expenses, the amount you withdraw will be subject to income tax and may be subject to an additional 20% penalty.

 - There is no penalty on distributions made after the date you are disabled or reach age 65.

 Who is Eligible?

-- Persons or families who have a High Deductible Health Plan (HDHP)
+- Persons or families covered under a High Deductible Health Plan (HDHP)

-- Maximum Out of Pocket Cost: (Includes items such as deductibles, co-payments, and coinsurance, but not premiums) For an Individual $6,750.
-For a Family $13,500 .
+- Maximum Out of Pocket Cost: Includes deductibles, co-payments, and coinsurance, but NOT premiums.

 How to Get Started:

-NOTE: INVESTMENTS MADE IN THE HSA INVESTMENT ACCOUNT MAY NOT BE LIQUID.
+NOTE: INVESTMENTS MADE IN THE SELF DIRECTED HSA MAY NOT BE LIQUID.
 THUS, INVESTED FUNDS MAY NOT BE AVAILABLE TO USE IN CASE OF A MEDICAL EMERGENCY.